-BMSC exams are designed to test the day-in, day-out coding skills of the professional coder.
+This BMSC exam is designed to test the day-in, day-out coding skills of the professional coder.
 As a result, many coding scenarios appear on the exam, as well as the crucial subject areas of coding conventions and guidelines.
 Our goal isn't to stump you with trick questions on conditions you will likely never see, but rather to ensure - for you and for your employer - that you have, in fact, achieved proficiency in home care coding.